 Regata Storica di Venezia

-This is the most popular gondola race in Venice, and takes place in early September.
-The teams will dress in traditional costume and race their gondolas along the Grand Canal.
+This is the most popular gondola race in Venice and takes place in early September.
+The teams will dress in traditional costumes and race their gondolas along the Grand Canal.
 There will be food, music, and plenty of activities to accompany the main race.

 Things to See and Do in Venice in September